MG-RAST/DRISEE/README.md

 	ambiguous bases (?N?).
 Reads with that possess a number of ambiguous bases that matches or exceeds the specified limit (see -a AMBIG_MAX below)with -a AMBIG_MAX are excluded from further analysis.
 NOTE: that by default, no_filter is disabled.
 In this state, drisee __will__ perform filtering.
-Enabiling this option will disable filtering (hence the long-option name, "no_filter").
+Enabling this option will disable filtering (hence the long-option name, "no_filter").

 	-r REP_FILE, --replicate_file=REP_FILE[default to calculate replicates]